WWE News: Why The WWE Decided To Bring ‘WrestleMania’ Back To New Orleans In 2018

-The WWE invaded Louisiana this week by producing Monday Night RAW from New Orleans and SmackDown Live in Baton Rouge the very next night, but the company will be taking over The Big Easy when WrestleMania returns to New Orleans in 2018.
-The announcement was made official on Monday that the Mercedez-Benz Superdome will host WrestleMania 34 on Sunday, April 8, 2018.
+The WWE invaded Louisiana this week by producing Monday Night RAW from New Orleans and SmackDown Live in Baton Rouge the very next night, but the company will be taking over the Big Easy when WrestleMania returns to New Orleans in 2018.
+The announcement was made official on Tuesday that the Mercedez-Benz Superdome will host WrestleMania 34 on Sunday, April 8, 2018.

-We had previously reported that New Orleans wasn’t always considered a finalist to play host to the 2018 WrestleMania.
-The three cities that had previously emerged as the front-runners were Minneapolis, Philadelphia and East Rutherford.
+The Inquisitr previously reported that New Orleans wasn’t always considered a finalist to play host to the 2018 WrestleMania.
+The three cities that had previously emerged as the front-runners were Minneapolis, Philadelphia, and East Rutherford.

-However, New Orleans officials made a significant pitch recently, and according to a report from Daily Wrestling News, WWE management made the decision to agree to bring WrestleMania back to New Orleans a couple of weeks ago.
-Not only that, but in addition to New Orleans, Philadelphia, Minneapolis and East Rutherford, there were another 11 other cities that were in contention, including St. Louis.
+However, New Orleans officials made a significant pitch recently, and according to a report from Daily Wrestling News, WWE management made the decision to bring WrestleMania back to New Orleans a couple of weeks ago.
+Not only that, but in addition to New Orleans, Philadelphia, Minneapolis, and East Rutherford, there were 11 other cities that were in contention, including St. Louis.

 It’s become apparent that the main reason the WWE went with New Orleans is because the city will be celebrating its 300th year and the WWE wants to be part of their Tricentennial celebration.
-New Orleans city officials made the pitch that WrestleMania would be featured as a huge part of that celebration and that was enough to separate them from other cities being considered.
+New Orleans city officials made the pitch that WrestleMania would be featured as a huge part of that celebration, and that was enough to separate them from other cities being considered.
 Stephanie McMahon posted the following message on her Twitter account following the press conference.

 Excited to be returning to New Orleans next year for #WrestleMania 34 as a part of #NOLA's tricentennial celebration!! pic.twitter.com/MSI4aznE3L